arkaprava-jana/chef-assignment/README.md

 - Ones parameter is created user need to update value of parameter via Console

 - Terraform code has been configured not to overwrite changes done via Console for the parameter

+> Unless done correctly event notification to slack channel will not work

 ## AWS Service Selection